TeehanLax/node-carrot2/README.md

 ## General Use

-This example is based on [examples/test.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/test.js).
+For a more comprehensive example, refer to [examples/test.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/test.js).

 Include the package:

-	var carrot2 = require('../lib/carrot2');
+	var carrot2 = require('carrot2');

-Create an instance of the server interface:
+Create an instance of the DCS interface:

 	var dcs = new carrot2.DocumentClusteringServer();